B2B Optimizer

 An object containing Point of Sale data.
 While optional, we highly recommend including this object for all keyed (card-not-present/online) transactions to improve approval rates and potentially lower processing fees.
 You can view more details of the recommended POS data based on presentment type here.

-1. Our system will processes the payment and returns a response indicating the outcome.
+2. If all system-level validations pass, our system processes the payment and returns a response indicating the outcome.
 You can learn the outcome of the request via GET /checkout/v3/payment/{id} or wait for the Payment webhook You can determine the result by checking the status and responseCode fields in the response.

 2. responseCode: A detailed code explaining the reason for the status.
 See our comprehensive Response code guide guide for full list